r3shape/r3make/README.md

 > Note: all r3make commands take both the calling configuration along with the value attached to the command field.

 ### How does this help further automate a build?
-Well r3make has the ability to clone and build dependencies from Github, and making a project available to the CLI is as simple as the following:
+r3make has the ability to clone and build dependencies from Github, and making a project available to the CLI is as simple as the following:

 In the root of your project's repository, create a directory named `.r3make`.